BY MATTHEW HERBERT

 While I admit such companies may cultivate impressively skilled work forces and even develop significant capacity to innovate, the point to bear in mind about them is that they exist because they do precisely what we rugged capitalists say should never be done–they find a richly-endowed a teat of public expenditure and fix their mouth firmly to it.
 Scale seems to make a difference in how we view this behavior.
 The “welfare queen” who pulls in a few thousand dollars a year from the public trough is a parasite, but the CEO of a large defense firm who strikes a vein of billions is a good man doing good things for the country.

 Which brings me to the next feature of socialism for dummies–pointless, undisciplined government spending.
 The histories of socialist countries offer numerous object lessons in the inefficiency of ideologically driven spending.
 These range from the silly to the tragic.
 As socialist governments created “industrial cities” throughout eastern Europe in the 1940s and -50s, they spent much more on building theaters and “literary halls” than venues of low entertainment.
-This in deference to Marx’s doctrine that happy, fulfilled workers would naturally wish to exercise their minds at the end of the day.
+This in deference to Marx’s doctrine that happy, fulfilled workers would naturally wish to exercise their minds at the end of the day by writing literary criticism.
 What the workers wanted, but didn’t get (at first), was bars.
 They did get them, eventually, but only after socialist governments had wasted millions on theaters that went unused and eventually sprouted with weeds.

-Why do we allow so much of our tax revenue (and, let’s face it, borrowed sovereign wealth) to sluice into the coffers of Lockheed and the other defense giants to no good purpose?
+Why do we allow so much of our tax revenue (and, let’s face it, borrowed sovereign wealth) to sluice into the coffers of Lockheed and other defense giants to no good purpose?
 There are the usual grubby political reasons, of course, most of which have to do with pork.
 No politician in his right mind will vote to defund a Lockheed contract if he has constituents who benefit from it.

 But the overarching, unassailable reason we allow such profane waste is an ideological one.
 The defense of our country is a sacred value, and we cannot put a dollar figure on it.
 This is what Ronald Reagan meant in 1983 when he said that “defense is not a budget item.”
-There is no amount of money we won’t spend on defense, even if it means slopping billions over the side of the public trough, to be supped up by billionaire CEOs and their millionaire minor coteries.
+There is no amount of money we won’t spend on defense, even if it means slopping billions over the side of the public trough, to be supped up by billionaire CEOs and their millionaire minor coteries–American heroes all.

 What I have tried to argue today is that our government does tax and spend, pretty lavishly on some things.
 The vast majority of what gets spent, though, goes to the rich, those who have learned how to feast on the state’s largess while insisting to us of the 99 percent that they’re just smarter and harder working than us and therefore deserve to be at the top of the capitalist heap.
 This is a lie.
 You should not believe it.
 Our capitalist masters live on socialist entitlements, but they have convinced us we should worship them as heroes of rugged individualism.
 This is socialism for dummies indeed.